Open secret: Israel nuclear weapons

 Israel is widely acknowledged to possess nuclear weapons.
 This can be considered an open secret, because the Israeli government has never explicitly stated whether or not it possesses a nuclear stockpile, officially maintaining a policy of deliberate ambiguity.

 Camp Mirage

 Camp Mirage is the codename for a former Canadian Forces forward logistics facility located in Dubai, United Arab Emirates.
 The facility was established in late December 2001 and, though not officially acknowledged by the Canadian Forces, was considered an open secret.

 Entertainment

 Kayfabe

 Kayfabe, or the presentation of professional wrestling as "real" or unscripted, is an open secret, kept displayed as legitimate within the confines of wrestling programs but openly acknowledged as predetermined by wrestlers and promoters in the context of interviews for decades.

 The Stig's identity

 In television, the primary real-world identity of The Stig, a costumed and masked television test-driver used by BBC Television for Top Gear, was an open secret until the unofficial embargo was broken by a newspaper in 2009.

-Technology

-Charles Seife described it as an open secret that nuclear fusion technology, although cleaner than nuclear fission, is not "clean energy", and planned fusion reactors would produce more waste by volume than fission reactors—the idea that it is clean is an oversimplification used to sell the technology.